marcomc/splinter/README.md

     * optionally add a SSH proxy server definition
 * Activate FileVault2
   * for both current and target users
-* Configure Hombrew:
+* Install/Configure Hombrew:
-  * Allow multi-user admonistration allowing all members of the chosen group to Read/Write (by default it is `admin` group)
+  * Allow multi-user administration allowing all members of the chosen group to Read/Write (by default it is `admin` group)
   * Enable Autoupdates
     * define a threshold to consider cached database still fresh
     * setup a LaunchAgent to refresh the cached database periodically